james-s-w-clark/james-s-w-clark.github.io/content/garden/rtx-asdf/index.md

 - Speed - `rtx` points to tooling versions via the PATH, and updates the PATH when necessary - this keeps interactions fast (it doesn't go through a "shim" unless it has to, unlike `asdf`)
     - Also, apparently `python` called via `rtx` is much more response than `python` with `pyenv`
 - Installs - If you have a bunch of microservices on different Node/Java versions, `rtx` reloads the relevant version via the PATH when you switch project in your terminal.
 You don't need to run commands like `nvm use node 16` - it's automatic.
 Global installs are supported too.
 - Plugins - `asdf`'s amazing plugins are here still, but you don't have to explicltly install them first!
+    - `rtx` does have it's own plugins, but <10 at the time of writing.
+Re-using asdf's plugins is smart
 - Documentation - the CLI & interactions are friendly, and setup is (almost) frictionless
 - Configuration - `.rtx.toml` and the CLI interactions with it are easy to use, and really powerful - see below!